jenniferyen/sokobanGame/README.txt

 =: Core Concepts :=
 ===================

-- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
-Incorporate the feedback you got after submitting your proposal.

   1. Appropriately modeling state using 2D arrays: My gameboard is a char[][] where the characters can be A, S, X, Y, B, or G. A will draw an avatar.
 S will draw a normal tile.
 X will draw a block (means that the block is on a goal tile).
 Y will draw the avatar on a goal tile (draws goal tile than avatar).
 B will draw a block.
 G will draw a goal tile.
 To move, my move functions switch the position of the characters in the char[][] and redraws the board.

   2. Appropriately modeling state using collections: I used an ArrayList<String, HighScores> to manage high scores.
+I also used a Map to map a String specifying the level to each Level object.

   3. File I/O: using I/O to parse a file: I read my levels from a text file (see resources/Simple.txt), then converted it to easier-to-use characters, and drew my game board.
 I also implemented a save game function that saves the current board in a gameData.txt file and a load game function that loads the saved game.
 The save game and load game functions do save (write out to gameData.txt) and load the information (read from gameData.txt) but I am having trouble repainting the saved game.
-I wrote print functions in my save() and load() for you to see this.
+I wrote print functions in my save() and load().

   4. Using Unit on a testable component: I made JUnit tests for the high scores component of my game and also tried to test the Model and GameBoard classes.
 However, for the latter two and especially GameBoard.java, I had more difficulty because many of the methods were interconnected with one another.
 This informs me that I could have better separated the functionality of these classes.
 Some methods I tested included getScore(), addScore(), sort(), and replaceTile().